cscorley/dissertation/chapters/5_combo/2_results.md

 \ref{table:pig_corpus_sweep}, \ref{table:tika_corpus_sweep}, and
 \ref{table:zookeeper_corpus_sweep} show the results for \bookkeeper, \mahout,
 \openjpa, \pig, \tika, and \zookeeper, respectively.
-In the tables, we bold entries where the MRR is highest for each of the two tasks.
+In the tables, we bold entries where the MRR is highest for each of the two tasks and also highlight the row of the configuration used throughout this dissertation.
 Our goal is not to find which configuration works best for each system and task, but rather to determine whether one configuration is *capable* of producing acceptable results for both tasks.